byui-cse/cse450-course/source/course/projects.md

 The project manager is responsible for fulfilling the following responsibilities:

-+ Scheduling the status meeting
++ Scheduling the status meetings for the module

 + Calling the status meeting to order and recording attendance.